-If you have any questions regarding any aspect of health, safety and welfare at Earth Trust, please refer to your Staff Lead, the Volunteer Officer or any other member of staff.
+If you have any questions regarding any aspect of health, safety and welfare at Earth Trust, please refer to your Staff Lead, the Volunteer Manager or any other member of staff.

 We aim to treat volunteers consistently with employees.
-You can find our policies, risk assessments and other useful documents here: https://earthtrust.org.uk/get-involved/volunteer/policies/
+You can find our policies, risk assessments and other useful documents here: earthtrust.org.uk/volunteer-portal